US 422

 1961.
 (Alex Nitzman)

 The new section from Bear Street to West Kittanning while on the eastern section the designation was moved from 10th Street to 12th Street in Lebanon.
-In 1963, the remainder of the Butler Bypass opened from east of the city to PA 8 and removed the designation from Jefferson Street, Kittanning Street, Cunningham Street, and Mercer Street.
+In 1963, the remainder of the Butler Bypass opened from west of the city to PA 8 and with it, removed the designation from Jefferson Street, Kittanning Street, Cunningham Street, and Mercer Street.
 On the eastern side of Pennsylvania, the section from I-176 to Business US 422 opened while construction began from Penn Avenue to the Schuylkill River.
 In 1964, the expressway from Penn Avenue to I-176 opened and removed the US 422 designation from Penn Avenue, Penn Street, Perkiomen Avenue, and Mineral Spring Road.
 The following year construction began on two new expressway alignments from the Chester County line to the Sanatoga interchange as well as from Trooper Road to US 202.
 In 1966, construction began from east of Douglassville to the Chester County line while the designation moved to Germantown Pike between Collegeville and Sandy Hill Road.
 Prior to that year, it was signed on Ridge Pike, Main Street, Airy Street, and Sandy Hill Road.
 In 1967, construction began on the expressway through Moraine State Park while on the eastern side of the state, the expressway from Douglassville to the Sanatoga interchange opened removing the designation from High Street and Ridge Pike and the section from Trooper Road to US 202.
 The latter section was initially designated PA 363 and named the County Line Expressway as it straddles the Chester/Montgomery County line.
 In 1968, the expressway from I-79 to Prospect opened while work commenced on a new expressway alignment from the current PA 954 interchange to PA 553 in Indiana County.
 The 1960s ended with construction beginning on the first section of the New Castle Bypass from PA 168 to the US 422 alignment east of the city.

 The 1970s began with expressway construction beginning and concluding.
 Construction was extended from US 224 to PA 168 on the New Castle Bypass and US 422 to the Pony Farm Road underpass on the Kittanning Bypass.
 The section of expressway from the current PA 954 interchange to PA 553 opened while construction began from US 119 to PA 954 and PA 553 to Pikes Peak.
 With the opening of that expressway segment, the designation was removed from Philadelphia Street, East Pike Road, and Chestnut Ridge Road.
 It was signed on what is the current Business US 422 alignment to Indian Springs Road and then south on current PA 954.